Don’t sit down yet – wet furniture needs cleaning

 Salvaging personal possessions such as furniture is one of the main tasks on the to-do list immediately after a tornado, flood or other natural disaster.
 The easiest route often is to use a professional cleaner, but if that is not an option, you can do it yourself.

-One of the biggest concerns is preventing and treating mold that may have formed on damp furniture, said Gina Peek, interim associate dean and Oklahoma State University Extension housing and consumer specialist.
+One of the biggest concerns is preventing and treating mold that may have formed on damp furniture, said Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.

 Before getting started on the task, however, homeowners should contact their insurance company and take photos of the damage, Peek said.